HPCBio/Intro-to-ChIPseq/lessons/05_peak_calling_macs.md

 <img src="../img/chip_workflow_june2017_step2.png" width="700">

-For ChIP-seq experiments, what we observe from the alignment files is a **strand asymmetry with read densities on the +/- strand, centered around the binding site**.
+For ChIP-seq experiments, what we typically observe from the alignment files is a **strand asymmetry with read densities on the +/- strand, centered around the binding site**.
 The 5' ends of the selected fragments will form groups on the positive- and negative-strand.
 The distributions of these groups are then assessed using statistical measures and compared against background (input or mock IP samples) to determine if the site of enrichment is likely to be a real binding site.

 <img src="../img/chip-fragments.png" width="300" align="middle"></div>